 “Both Guam EPA and Andersen AFB concluded that the use of the Pool Time chlorination tabs would not result in any adverse health effects,” Andersen said in the release, according to Air Force Times.
 “Andersen AFB conducts routine analysis of its water supply and at no point was it deemed unsafe.”

-According to Air Force Times, on Jan.
-22 the Guam EPA issued a violation notice to the base’s civil engineer, Lt.
-Col. Todd Inouye.
-That notice said EPA representatives discovered the improper use of the chlorination tabs — which contain the active ingredient trichloro-s-triazinetrione — during a routine sanitary inspection on Dec.
+According to Air Force Times, the Guam EPA issued a violation notice to the base’s civil engineer, Lt.
+Col. Todd Inouye Jan.
+22. The notice stated EPA representatives discovered improper use of the chlorination tabs — which contain the active ingredient trichloro-s-triazinetrione — during a sanitary inspection Dec.
 28.

-The tabs are only meant to be used in swimming pools, and are not intended to be used to sanitize drinking water, the Guam EPA said in the notice.
+The tabs should only be used in swimming pools, and are not intended to sanitize drinking water, the Guam EPA said in the notice.

-The Guam EPA issued a $750 fine to Andersen, which the base agreed to pay.
-According to Air Force Times, Andersen personnel who may have been exposed to the drinking water were also sent a public notice on Jan.
-15 about the contamination.
-The Northwest Field tank does not provide water to any other parts of Andersen, the base said.
+The Guam EPA issued a fine, which the base agreed to pay.
+According to Air Force Times, Andersen personnel, who may have been exposed to the drinking water, were sent a public notice Jan.
+15 on the contamination.
+The Northwest Field tank does not provide water to other parts of Andersen, the base said.

-According to Air Force Times, in a fact sheet provided by Andersen, the base said that bioenvironmental tests performed on the water confirmed it remained potable.
-Nevertheless, the Guam EPA ordered the tank to be drained and flushed as a precaution.
+According to Air Force Times, the base said bioenvironmental tests performed on the water confirmed it has remained potable.
+However, the Guam EPA ordered the tank to be drained and flushed as a precaution.